thegooddocsproject/templates/style-guide/about-style-guide.md

 If this section is small enough, you can combine it with the following sections.

-## About the "Revision History" section
+## About the "Revision history" section

 This section is optional.
 You can use this section to provide a changelog or decision log of changes to your project’s style guide.
 You can also link out to